-Main Campus (Battle Creek)
+• Main Campus (Battle Creek) 108.7 acres

-Grahl Campus (Coldwater)
+• Grahl Campus (Coldwater) 16.1 acres

-Fehsenfeld Campus (Hastings)
+• Fehsenfeld Campus (Hastings) 95.0 acres

-Eastern Academic Center (Albion)
+• Eastern Academic Center (Albion) 10.0 acres

-Regional Manufacturing Technology Center (Battle Creek)
+• Regional Manufacturing Technology Center (Battle Creek) 7.5 acres

-10.0 acres

-Reserved

 In 2017-2019, the RMTC was renovated by way of the Governor's Capital Outlay, in order to repurpose and reset for technical training needed for the next 25 years.
 In 2018, the Miller PE Building was torn down and reconstructed because it was unable to be renovated with current NCAA requirements for court sizes.

-In 2019, the College has taken steps to shrink our carbon footprint by 55,216 CSF.
+In 2019, the College took steps to shrink its carbon footprint by 55,216 CSF.